miklos-martin/airports/README.md

 ## notes

-- builds a graph where the vertexes are the airports and the distance and flight time information is recorded on the edges
+- builds a graph where the vertices are the airports and the distance and flight time information is recorded on the edges
 - parallel edges are then reduced into one, computing the average flight time
 - then it just takes a subgraph, where all the edges are going _from_ the airport we're interested in, sorts the triplets and renders a list with the nearest `n` airports
 - it wasn't written in TDD, rather in a REPL-style